Punk the Frog's Linklist

 Gosh!
 The Web! what a varied topic.
 Did you know that you are reading this text on a website right now? many people on Neocities are passionate about the "old web", a nostalgic view of the internet between about 1995-2010, with some older and newer nostalgia between.
 Neocities itself is a play off of Yahoo's old Geocities, a service that allowed individuals to create their own static homepages.
 I had my own geocities website as a kid and it did not look half as good as the websites built on this old web nostalgia... though I remember being very fond of the sites that did look like those.

 Anyway.
-As this is such a huge topic I've decided to divide it into four topics: Essays & Analysis, Web-Based Resources, Web Building Resources, and a special section just for Blogging specifically.
+As this is such a huge topic I've decided to divide it into three topics: Essays & Analysis, Web Building Resources, and a special section just for Blogging specifically.
+If you're instead looking for directories and lists of cool stuff on the web, try my linklists page.

 Essays & Analysis